OrchardCMS/OrchardDoc/Documentation/Orchard-1-6-Release-Notes.markdown

 ### Upgrading from Orchard 1.3 and earlier

 Orchard 1.4 introduced breaking changes in the way content URLs are managed.
-Because of that, and if you're migrating from version 1.3 or earlier, the UpgradeTo15 module can be used to migrate data.
+Because of that, and if you're migrating from version 1.3 or earlier, the UpgradeTo16 module can be used to migrate data.
 If you upgrade a site to 1.6RC from 1.3 or earlier and can't see your contents, you probably need to run this module.
 In order to do that, go to the admin section of the site (by appending /admin to the URL where the home page should be), then go to Modules and enable the feature.

-The feature, once enabled, adds a new entry to the admin menu: "Migrate to 1.5", that can migrate the Route data of your content items as well as field data from older field modules.
+The feature, once enabled, adds a new entry to the admin menu: "Upgrade to 1.6", that can migrate the Route data of your content items as well as field data from older field modules, and menu items.

-See [Orchard 1.4 release notes](/Documentation/Orchard-1-4-Release-Notes) for more details.

 How to Reset Your Site Data
 ---------------------------